Updated: Sep 22, 2022

 Primary Care Service Changes

 Please note that our primary healthcare clinic is NOT accepting new clients right now because we are over-capacity.

 Learn more about our primary care service changes during Covid-19.

 Changes in other programs and services

-Due to the protection measures for Covid-19, most programs and services are being offered remotely.
+Due to the protection measures for Covid-19, most programs and services are being offered with precaution measures in place.